 Let me explain: a few months back Target had an endcap display with “slime ingredients”.
 I only noticed it because Gracyn, an avid slime maker, squealed with excitement and just HAD TO HAVE IT ALL…it included a lifetime supply of Elmer’s Glue, contact solution, shaving cream, and some smaller bottles of glue.

 I noticed that the small bottles seemed expensive and out of curiosity checked two aisles over where the glue lived and wouldn’t you know, they were cheaper.
 The same exact size bottles were marked up on the endcap?!
 It wasn’t a huge amount difference, but it was noticeable and enough to make me double-check promo items just to see if I’m being scammed!

 Had I had more time when we did our shopping, I would have checked out a few items and compared just to be sure!

 Some of you supermoms may be against bribery.
-I, however, proudly display this skill like a badge of honor.
-I’m totally cool with it, within reason.
-In our house, we really try to teach “you are responsible for your own actions”.
+I, however, proudly display this skill as a badge of honor.
+I’m totally cool with it…within reason.
+In our house, we really try to teach our children “you are responsible for your own actions”.
 I think bribery really reinforces this.

 I lay down the ground rules right off the bat so everyone knows what to expect.
-I was a little worried that Beckham was going to be grumpy and bummed about not getting to pick out any school supplies.
+I was a little worried that my son was going to be grumpy and bummed about not getting to pick out any school supplies.
 I promised him if he behaved and didn’t complain about it “not being fair” then he would get to pick out a small (under $5) item at the end of the trip.
-He ended up picking out a pack of his favorite pencils and was grateful for them and I was happy because I still made out by not having to purchase him a whole list as well.
+He ended up picking out a pack of his favorite pencils and was really excited.
+I was happy because I still made out by not having to purchase him a whole list as well.